sailormoon/flags/README.md

 Returns all of the positional arguments from argv in order.

 # usage
+### just the headers
 Just include `flags.h` from the `include` directory into your project.

+### CMake
+You can also use this project in cmake as a submodule or as a fully-installed module.

 ## example
 ```c++